 Personal Sensing

 The World Health Organization’s Global Observatory for eHealth has concluded that “the use of mobile and wireless technologies to support the achievement of health objectives has the potential to transform the face of health service delivery across the globe” [1].
 This conclusion applies to research and care for mental health as well as other traditional health services.
-These opportunities are now possible in part because of rapid advances in smartphone and related mobile technologies [2] and high levels of smartphone access across race, socioeconomic status, geographic region, and other demographic characteristics [3].
+These opportunities are now possible, in part, because of rapid advances in smartphones and related mobile technologies [2] and high levels of smartphone access across race, socioeconomic status, geographic region, and other demographic characteristics [3].

 Personal sensing may become an important component of these digital health advances [4].
-Personal sensing is a method for longitudinal measurement in situ; ie, real-world measurement that is embedded in individuals’ day to day lives [5–7].
-Raw data streams are collected by smartphones, wearable sensors, or other smart devices.
-These raw data streams can consist of self-reports or more novel data streams such as geolocation, cellular communications, social media activity, or physiology.
-Subsequent processing can extract psychiatric or health relevant measures of thoughts, feelings, behavior, and even interpersonal interactions.
+Personal sensing is a method for longitudinal measurement in situ; that is, real-world measurement embedded in individuals’ day-to-day lives [5-7].
+Raw data streams are collected using smartphones, wearable sensors, or other smart devices.
+These raw data streams can consist of self-reports or more novel data streams, such as geolocation, cellular communications, social media activity, or physiology.
+Subsequent processing can extract psychiatric or health-relevant measures of thoughts, feelings, behavior, and even interpersonal interactions.

 Ecological momentary assessment (EMA), a personal sensing method that collects brief self-reports about momentary states multiple times per day, has been used for many years in short-term longitudinal studies of psychiatric disorders.
-For example, EMA research on substance use disorders has identified proximal causes and risk factors for drug craving and relapse [8–10].
+For example, EMA research on substance use disorders has identified proximal causes and risk factors for drug craving and relapse [8-10].
 It has also characterized the time course and nature of drug withdrawal [11,12].
 Much of this research could not have been accomplished with other measurement methods.

-More recently, research using personal sensing of raw data streams other thanself-report is emerging for mental health broadly, including alcohol and other substance use disorders.
-This includes methods to sense geolocation [13–16], cellular communications [14–16], sleep [17], and physiology [15,16,18], as examples.
-These alternative personal sensing methods provide benefits and opportunities not possible with EMA.
-For example, many of these data streams can be sensed passively such that they have very low assessment burden.
+More recently, research using personal sensing of raw data streams other than self-reporting is emerging for mental health, including alcohol and other substance use disorders.
+This includes methods to sense geolocation [13-16], cellular communications [14-16], sleep [17], and physiology [15,16,18], for example.
+These alternative personal sensing methods provide benefits and opportunities that are not possible with EMA.
+For example, many of these data streams can be sensed passively such that they have a very low assessment burden.
 This may allow their use for long-term longitudinal monitoring of participants that would not be feasible with EMA, which requires more active effort for data collection.

-Personal sensing is a powerful tool for mental health research [19].
-These data are inherently longitudinal, which allows observation of the temporal ordering for putative etiologic mechanisms and their effects.
-Longitudinal measurement is also critical for many mental health constructs that display meaningful and often frequent temporal variation within person (e.g., psychiatric symptoms).
+Personal sensing is a powerful tool in mental health research [19].
+These data are inherently longitudinal, which allows observation of the temporal ordering of putative etiological mechanisms and their effects.
+Longitudinal measurement is also critical for many mental health constructs that display meaningful and often frequent temporal variation in a person (eg, psychiatric symptoms).
 Measures based on personal sensing data generally have high ecological validity because they are collected in situ.
-Personal sensing measures also have low retrospective bias because they are often collected in real-time.
+Personal sensing measures also have low retrospective bias because they are often collected in real time.

-Furthermore, personal sensing can derive measures from raw data streams (e.g., in situ behavior, physiology, interpersonal interactions) that are difficult or even impossible to obtain through other traditional research measurement methods.
+Furthermore, personal sensing can derive measures from raw data streams (eg, in situ behavior, physiology, and interpersonal interactions) that are difficult or even impossible to obtain through other traditional research measurement methods.

 Personal sensing may have even higher value in the future for mental health clinical applications that target patient mental health care than it does for research [7,20,21].
-Data collected by personal sensing methods may be used for preliminary screening for psychiatric disorders [22,23].
-These methods can also be used to monitor psychiatric symptoms or even predict future risk for symptom recurrence or other harmful behaviors (e.g., suicide attempts, risky or otherwise harmful drinking episodes) [24-27].
+Data collected by personal sensing methods may be used for preliminary screening of psychiatric disorders [22,23].
+These methods can also be used to monitor psychiatric symptoms or even predict the future risk of symptom recurrence or other harmful behaviors (eg, suicide attempts and risky or otherwise harmful drinking episodes) [24-27].
 For alcohol